punkerside/ugperu-demo/README.md

 ## Authors

-The module is maintained by [Ivan Echegaray](https://github.com/punkerside)
+The demo is maintained by [Ivan Echegaray](https://github.com/punkerside)